 > Especially acute in employee consultations is the potential for bias by voting uncritically following one’s favorite leader or one’s group (aka ‘group-think’).
 Anonymous inputs, votes, and credibility points will lead to more objective, representative results.

 |Moderation||> Given the impersonal nature of the relationship between the public and the moderator(s), answers to comments/questions should remain strictly technical, offering further information reflective of numerous perspectives .

 > Given that people will more likely respond to an authority figure, a respected and well-known leader should promote the consultation.
 However, she/he should abstain from moderation; participants may perceive responses as a source of bias.

 |> If a consultation is premised on employee anonymity, the same should not be the case for the moderator(s).
 In this case, transparency leads to credibility.
 Ideally, moderators should either be a clearly identified third-party, and/or staff members who do not have (and are perceived as not having) any stakes in the outcomes of the consultation.

 > If this is not a possibility, a moderator’s replies should only direct the participants to balanced sources of information and abstain from making any definitive statements.

 External and internal digital consultations have many overlaps.
 They also respond to a diverse set of expectations.
-And as such they call for differentiated, nuanced approaches that make the best of today’s wide array of digital engagement tools.
+And as such they call for differentiated, nuanced approaches that make the best of today’s wide array of digital engagement and business intelligence tools.